MalifaciousGames/Mali-s-Macros/achievements-macros/readme.md

 ### Achievements screen

-The `<<achievements-display [asDialog]>>` macros prints all of the defined achievements side by side, if its first argument is true it will output them in a `Dialog` instead of printing to passage.
+The `<<achievements-display [asDialog]>>` macro prints all of the defined achievements side by side, if its first argument is true it will output them in a `Dialog` instead of printing to passage.

 ### API documentation